the-expanse/SideQuestWiki/Installing-with-a-Mobile-Phone.md

 ### WARNING

-You will need need some basic understanding of Android devices and ADB, So if you do not know your way around ADB and general coding commands or
+You will need need some basic understanding of Android devices and ADB, So if you do not know your way around ADB and general coding commands or a lot can go wrong, loss of data, need for a factory reset and so on.

 ### If you have no idea what ADB even does or is DO NOT attempt this.

 ----